Mind, matter and being

 For thousands of years, humanity has been captivated by the mysteries of existence, life, death, and consciousness.
 These universal questions have shaped rich philosophies and religions, reflecting our deep curiosity and wonder about the nature of being.
 From ancient texts to modern thought, we see that people have always sought to understand the meaning of life and the mystical experience of being.
 This collective exploration further supports the idea that consciousness is not confined to a single individual, but rather a shared experience among all of us.

 In our philosophy, consciousness is one with the physical universe, and qualia are direct manifestations of physical processes.
 When we experience something, we are directly experiencing the “substance” of consciousness, which is one with the physical.
-Therefore, if you—as a conscious being—observe another person’s brain patterns that resemble those associated with conscious experience in your own brain, it is likely that the other person is conscious as well.
+Therefore, if you – as a conscious being – observe another person’s brain patterns that resemble those associated with conscious experience in your own brain, it is likely that the other person is conscious as well.
 This is because the other person’s brain activity manifests as conscious experience within the same fundamental consciousness as your brain activity.
 While this offers compelling evidence for the consciousness of others, it still cannot provide absolute certainty.

-While it’s logical to question the existence of other minds, the idea that you are the only conscious being—seems far less plausible when we consider the evidence around us.
+While it’s logical to question the existence of other minds, the idea that you are the only conscious being – seems far less plausible when we consider the evidence around us.
 It is philosophically possible that you are God, and the rest of us are mere automata.
-However, if you were truly the only conscious being, and I made the same claim—that I am the only conscious being—you would likely see a contradiction.
+However, if you were truly the only conscious being, and I made the same claim – that I am the only conscious being – you would likely see a contradiction.
 We can’t be both the only conscious being… or can we?

 We are one

 We’ve seen throughout this article that the “I” is the only subjective standpoint that truly exists.
 From the perspective of consciousness itself, a conscious being is not wrong in saying they are the only conscious entity.
-After all, there is only one consciousness—the fundamental essence of reality.
+After all, there is only one consciousness – the fundamental essence of reality.
 However, this doesn’t exclude the possibility that others are conscious too.
 Other people’s experiences arise within the same unified consciousness as your own.
 Just as we all exist in one universe shared by multiple individuals, there is only one consciousness, experiencing the world through each person’s unique perspective.
-Therefore, the validity of the idea that “I am the only one” depends on who says it—the individual person or consciousness.
+Therefore, the validity of the idea that “I am the only one” depends on who says it – the individual person or consciousness.

 The sense of individuality arises from localised perspectives within the same unified consciousness.
 The illusion of separateness is caused by the fact that conscious experiences are bound to individual brains.
 The brain functions like a lens through which consciousness observes the body and the world.
 Each of the countless “lenses” offers a distinct, subjective viewpoint to the one underlying consciousness.
 While consciousness experiences everything that these various bodies and brains perceive, the experiences remain distinct and don’t blend.
 Because each brain provides its own unique perceptions, the experiences within consciousness feel personal and private.
 We think we are separate, but that’s only because our perspective is tied to the brain we inhabit.

 Now, if the observer switched back and forth between John and Jane, their sense of identity would still remain uninterrupted.
-Even if there were gaps in the presence of the conscious observer, the brain would still communicate the memory of continuous experience to the observer.
+Even if there were gaps in the presence of the conscious observer, the brain would still communicate the memory of seamless experience to the observer.
 The brain registers every perception that would result in experience, and even if, in a highly unlikely scenario, consciousness were absent, the brain could still reconstruct and present these events to the observer as though they had been consciously experienced.
 This creates the illusion that “I” was always present, even when the conscious self might not have been engaged, making the observer feel as though it experienced everything the brain remembers.
 If consciousness were to move between different identities, the brain’s ability to reconstruct events would create the feeling of continuous, uninterrupted experience for each individual.7

 Observation can happen only from one perspective at a time.
 Attempting to experience two perspectives simultaneously would simply merge them into a new, unified perspective, collapsing the distinction between them.
 However, such a unified perspective cannot exist at the level of conscious experience.
 Conscious experiences are direct manifestations of brain processes, and each experience is inherently tied to the physical system that generates it.
 Experience is also the final product of observation, one with the observer.
 Experiences can’t be observed, because they are already observations.
 Therefore, there is no higher perspective beyond the individual brain-generated viewpoints.
 The space of consciousness is simply the presence of experience.
 There is no space for a unifying perspective to exist beyond the physical system.